 - Bachelor of Arts (Sports Studies), University of Canberra

-Time spent on the job
+Time spent teaching

-- Undergraduate Lecturer/Tutor, University of Canberra, 1992-97
+- Lecturer/Tutor, University of Canberra, 1992-97

 - Mathematics Teacher, Canberra Institute of Technology, 1993-97

-- Undergraduate Statistics Tutor, Murdoch University, 2000-03
+- Statistics Tutor, Murdoch University, 2000-03

-- Undergraduate Statistics Tutor, University of WA, 2000-03
+- Statistics Tutor, University of WA, 2000-03

 While I enjoy the theoretical and formulaic side of statistics, I accept most people think of the discipline as “sadistics” (just as many regards mathematics as “masochistics”).
-My extensive teaching experience at four Australian tertiary institutions has assisted me in pitching statistics at the appropriate level for different groups, whether in seminar, written report or teaching mode.
+My extensive teaching experience at five Australian tertiary institutions has assisted me in pitching statistics at the appropriate level for different groups, whether in seminar, written report or teaching mode.

-- Consultancy and data analysis: $50 per hour
+- Consultancy and Data Analysis: $50 per hour

-- Group seminars: $200 per hour
+- Group Seminars: $200 per hour

-- Seminar material preparation: $50 per hour
+- Seminar Material Preparation: $50 per hour